 Two other beer stands with a more limited offer are located in the garden along the sidewalk.
 Hundreds of tables and benches spread below the dappled shade of the tall trees over head, as thirsty folk climb up through the semi-wooded paths below.

 Letná Beer Garden opens with the first sunny days and hint of warming spring weather, and stays open into the autumn depending on how gently winter comes.
 Located in the expansive park of Letenské Sady, there’s lots to do and see in its immediate surroundings.
-If you head west along the ridge that holds the garden above the banks of the Vltava, you’ll find a nice playground and more shaded greenery, ending in the picturesque streets of the Letná district.
-If you head east, towards the castle, you’ll discover flat shaded pathways perfect for rollerblading and cycling, numerous playgrounds, a not so delectable Staropramen beer stand/restaurant, and the skater’s paradise of the metronome, again with another impressive view.
+If you head east along the ridge that holds the garden above the banks of the Vltava, you’ll find a nice playground and more shaded greenery, ending in the picturesque streets of the Letná district.
+If you head west, towards the castle, you’ll discover flat shaded pathways perfect for rollerblading and cycling, numerous playgrounds, a not so delectable Staropramen beer stand/restaurant, and the skater’s paradise of the metronome, again with another impressive view.
 Keep walking west, and you’ll come upon Hanavský Pavilon, an impressive Baroque building that in 1891, was the first cast iron structure built in Prague.
 If you keep venturing further, you’ll be in the gorgeous gardens of Chotkovy Sady, which are adjacent to Prague Castle.

 For the most immediate entrance to Letná Beer Garden, take trams 12, 8, 25, 26, 1, 2, 14 to Letenské náměstí.